jax-ml/jax/docs/new_docs/101/transformations.md

 jax.vmap(absolute)(jnp.arange(-2.0, 3.0))
 ```

-The error message points at the fix: express data-dependent choices as array
+The error message links to the fix: express data-dependent choices as array
 operations, like {func}`jax.numpy.where`, which compute a per-element answer
 instead of forcing a single branch: